martin-t/cvars/README.md

     <h1>Cvars</h1>
     <i>Configuration variables .rs</i>
     <br />
-    A simple and ergonomic way to store and edit runtime configuration in your program
+    A simple and ergonomic way to store and edit configuration at runtime
 </div>
 <br />